John Custis (burgess)

-John Custis III (1654 – January 26, 1714) was an American planter and politician, who served in both houses of the Virginia General Assembly in the British colony of Virginia, as well as in various local offices on the Eastern Shore of Virginia in Northampton County.
-He is sometimes designated John Custis III or "of Wilsonia" to distinguish him from his son (John Custis IV or "of Williamsburg", as well as father and grandfather, all of the same name.
+John Custis III (1654 – January 26, 1714) was a Virginia-born planter and politician who served in both houses of the Virginia General Assembly in the British colony of Virginia, as well as in various local offices on the Eastern Shore of Virginia in Northampton County.
+He is sometimes designated John Custis III or "of Wilsonia" to distinguish him from his son (John Custis IV or "of Williamsburg"), as well as his father (and great-uncle), all of the same name, and who all also served in the Assembly's upper house, the Virginia Governor's Council.

 Early life

-Custis was born in late 1653 or early 1654 in Northampton County, Virginia, to British merchant and eventual emigrant John Custis II and his first wife, Elizabeth Robinson, who died shortly after the birth.
-His father, in addition to farming, held various local offices and eventually won appointment to the Governor's Council and remarried twice more.
-John Custis III was raised mostly at the mansion his father built and called Arlington plantation, which he had purchased from Thomas Burdett, whose daughter Alicia became his second wife (but died probably in 1680).
-When John III was a child, his father not only became one of the judges on the Northampton County Court, and the county's sheriff in 1665, in 1676 Arlington became the temporary capital and residence for Virginia's Governor Berkeley during Bacon's Rebellion, which may have facilitated the elder Custis' promotion to the Governor's Council the following year.
+Custis was born in late 1653 or early 1654 in Northampton County, Virginia, to British merchant and eventual emigrant John Custis II and his first wife, Elizabeth Robinson Eyer, who died shortly after the birth.
+His father, in addition to farming, held various local offices and eventually won appointment to the Governor's Council and remarried twice more but without issue.
+John Custis III was raised mostly at the mansion his father built and called Arlington plantation, which he had purchased from Thomas Burdett, whose daughter Alicia had become his second wife (but died probably in 1680).
+When John III was a child, his father not only held several local offices, but during Bacon's Rebellion in 1676 he financially and militarily assisted Virginia's Governor William Berkeley.
+Upon fleeing Jamestown, Berkeley made Arlington his temporary residence to it briefly became the colony's capital.
+The elder Custis was appointed to the Governor's Council the following year and basically remained on that body until his final years.
 John Custis II also would marry a third time, to the widow Tabitha Scarborurgh Smart Brown, whose daughter from a previous marriage married John Custis II's nephew before property disagreements arose between John II and Tabitha.
 The elder John Custis died and was buried at Arlington in 1696, and his widow married Edward Hill, who had been the colony's treasurer.

-Meanwhile, young John Custis III received a private education appropriate to his class from tutors.
-He married twice.
-His first wife, Margaret Michael, bore him seven sons and two daughters, but died following her second daughter's birth.
-In 1691, Custis married her brother's widow, but Sarah Littleton Michael bore no further children.
-John Custis IV as the eldest son by primogeniture received most of his father's significant estate.
+Meanwhile, this young John Custis III received a private education appropriate to his class from tutors.